jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Treatment of payments to members of unincorporated bodies (3) For the purposes of the RWT rules, a payment made to a member of the body in their capacity as a member and in the course of carrying on the taxable activity of the body is treated as a payment made to the body and not to the member.
 Joint and several liability for amounts of tax
-(4) Each member of the body is jointly and severally liable for the RWT that the body is required to pay for as long as the member remains part of the body.
+(4) A person is jointly and severally liable for the RWT that the body is required to pay if the person was a member of the body when the body incurred the RWT liability.
 Natural persons, partnerships, joint ventures, trustees (5) For the purposes of subsection (4),—
   (a) if the member is a natural person, their estate is liable after their death for an amount payable that remains unpaid: